hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 - The new state data structures needed to store TSS Key material and the ledger id.
 - The new components needed in the framework to support creating and transferring the ledger key.
 - The modified startup process to initialize the signing capability.
-- For each node, the creation of a new Elliptic Curve (EC) key called its `tssEncryptionKey` that is used in creating shares.
+- For each node, the creation of a new, private to the node, Elliptic Curve (EC) key pair, which we call the `tssEncryptionKey`, that is used in creating and decrypting shares.

 ### Goals